 Faith - Faith lures you into feeling secure—if a little jumpy—with its retro aesthetic, before it transcends its limitations in one shockingly scary moment.

 David Lynch Teaches Typing - What begins as a friendly typing lesson from film director David Lynch slowly descends into a surreal, disorientating nightmare.
-David teaches players how to type more efficiently and at one point you have to touch a gross twitching bug.
+At one point you have to touch a gross twitching bug.
 Great work, kiddo!

 Best free strategy games